Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

     ```
 - To access the state, use this.state.name on the JSX
 - It's possible to change the name, when the state change it's re-render
-- onClick is one event to use in button
+- onClick is one event to use in the button
 - to update state, use setState
-- React changes the state when the objeto is a completely new objeto,
+- React changes the state when the object turns into a new object,
 not changed, by using setState
 - setState updates the object and triggers the rerender, it's a shallow merge
-- When the page is reloaded, the state is reseted.
+- When the page is reloaded, the state is reset.
-- It's possible to pass two funcions this.setState(() => {}, () => {}), the first one is the state and the last one the callback func.
+- It's possible to pass two functions this.setState(() => {}, () => {}), the first one is the state and the last one the callback func.

 # Javascript